yotkadata/movie_recommender/README.md

 ### Try the App

+The app is automatically deployed to render.com using GitHub actions.
+It runs at https://movie-recommender-tfw7.onrender.com/, but might be slow or sometimes not available.

 To use the Streamlit app, clone the repository, install the requirements to your Python environment and run the app:

 ```bash